merely-useful/py-rse/index.md

 but the file gets overwritten each time we run the command.

 `echo hello >> testfile02.txt` writes "hello" to `testfile02.txt`,
-but appends the string to the file if it already exists (i.e. when we run it for the second time).
+but appends the string to the file if it already exists (i.e., when we run it for the second time).

 ### Exercise \@ref(bash-tools-ex-append-data) {-}